Kenya’s central bank will probably keep its policy rate unchanged at a record high to shore up its currency.

 “The bank will rather err on the cautious side with the possibility that global sentiment could weigh on the shilling,” Thalma Corbett, chief economist with NKC Independent Economists in Paarl, South Africa, said in an e-mail.
 The bank is “wary of the impact cutting rates would have on the currency, and concerned about the effect high international oil prices could have on inflation.”

-Kenya’s central bank is struggling to support the shilling, which fell 3.3 percent against the dollar since May 1 to 85.95 yesterday.
+Kenya’s central bank is struggling to support the shilling, which has declined 3.1 percent against the dollar since May 1.
 A plunge in the currency last year helped push inflation close to 20 percent, prompting the central bank to raise its key rate 11 percentage points.

 The increase helped the shilling rebound from a record low in October, while inflation eased to 12.2 percent last month, the lowest for more than a year.
 The government’s target for the end of this month is 9 percent.